Horea94/Fruit-Images-Dataset/readme.md

 We have run [TensorFlow](https://github.com/tensorflow/tensorflow) on these data and the results are presented in the file from [papers](papers) folder.

-## Reference ##
+## How to cite ##

-Horea Muresan, Mihai Oltean, Fruit recognition from images using deep learning, Technical Report, Babes-Bolyai University, 2017
+Horea Muresan, [Mihai Oltean](https://mihaioltean.github.io), Fruit recognition from images using deep learning, Technical Report, Babes-Bolyai University, 2017